UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-27-team15-deepfake-generation.md

 ---

 > This blog details Shrea Chari and Dhakshin Suriakannu's project for the course CS 188: Computer Vision.
-This project discusses the topic of Deepfake Generation.
+This project discusses the topic of Deepfake Generation and takes a deep dive into three of the most popular models: Cycle-GAN, StarGAN and StyleGAN.

 <!--more-->